 A way to do seriously is to identify first not placebo responders and then randomize out of this group!

-Single-subject designs as a tool for evidence-based clinical practice: Are they unrecognised and undervalued?
-“One could be forgiven for thinking that the only road to evidence-based clinical practice is the application of results from randomised controlled trials (or systematic reviews of such).
+Single-subject designs as a tool for evidence-based clinical practice: Are they unrecognized and undervalued?
+“One could be forgiven for thinking that the only road to evidence-based clinical practice is the application of results from randomized controlled trials (or systematic reviews of such).
 By contrast, single-subject designs in the context of evidence-based clinical practice are believed by many to be strange bedfellows.
 In this paper, we argue that single-subject designs play an important role in evidence-based clinical practice.
 We survey the contents of Neuropsychological Rehabilitation in relation to single-subject designs and tackle the main criticisms that have been levelled against them.
 We offer practical guidance for rating the methodological quality of single-subject designs and applying statistical techniques to measure treatment efficacy”. https://www.researchgate.net/publication/15980584_Single_Case_Experimental_Design_and_Empirical_Clinical_Practice

 Actually, the above is very simple, if we simplify!
 To understand more about a single person we need to use single case design, mostly referring to Kazdin https://www.researchgate.net/publication/254359681_Kazdin_A_E_2011_Single-Case_Research_Designs_Second_Edition but also quite difficult, apparently, to accomplish?
 If we see what is the normal behaviors in clinical work.